Married Since: 2019

 About Heidi, by Adugna

 Heidi is filled with lots of love.
 From the moment I met her, I was able to see the love she showed for children.
-We worked together in a school in a village in Ethiopia, where we met.
-She has a wonderful heart for people in the village and their children and the community gave her a name in the local language “Jalene” which means “the loved one.”
+We met where we worked together in a school in a village in Ethiopia.
+She has a wonderful heart for people in the village, and their children and the community gave her a name in the local language “Jalene” which means “the loved one.”
 I have watched Heidi with her own children, and she is caring and patient.
 One of my favorite memories of her is when we had our honeymoon in Ethiopia.
 We had a wonderful time together.
 Heidi also never gave up when we encountered many challenges with the immigration process.
 She was persistent and gave me hope when it felt like we would never be able to live together.
 She learned how to make Ethiopian food for me so I can have a small piece of my homeland here.
 Some things I really enjoy doing with Heidi are spending time hiking or visiting new places.
 I like to listen to her talk, and she is my best friend.

 >